Children of the Storm

-Children of the Storm (2003) is the 15th in a series of historical mystery novels, written by Elizabeth Peters and featuring fictional sleuth and archaeologist Amelia Peabody.
+Children of the Storm is the 15th in a series of historical mystery novels, written by American writer Elizabeth Peters, first published in 2003.
+The audiobook is narrated by British actress Barbara Rosenblat.

+Children of the Storm features fictional sleuth and archaeologist Amelia Peabody.
+The story is set in the 1919–1920 dig season in Egypt.

 Explanation of the novel's title

 The title is an excerpt from an ancient Egyptian horoscope: